Iona: Geology

 The geology of Iona is quite complex given the island's size and quite distinct from that of nearby Mull.
 About half of the island's bedrock is Scourian gneiss assigned to the Lewisian complex and dating from the Archaean eon making it some of the oldest rock in Britain and indeed Europe.
 Closely associated with these gneisses are mylonite and meta-anorthosite and melagabbro.
 Along the eastern coast facing Mull are steeply dipping Neoproterozoic age metaconglomerates, metasandstones, metamudstones and hornfelsed metasiltstones ascribed to the Iona Group, described traditionally as Torridonian.
 In the southwest and on parts of the west coast are pelites and semipelites of Archaean to Proterozoic age.
 There are small outcrops of Silurian age pink granite on southeastern beaches, similar to those of the Ross of Mull pluton cross the sound to the east.
-Numerous geological faults cross the island, many in a E-W or NW-SE alignment.
-Devonian aged microdiorite dykes are found in places and some of these are themselves cut by Palaeocene age camptonite and monchiquite dykes ascribed to the 'Iona-Ross of Mull dyke swarm’.
+Numerous geological faults cross the island, many in an E-W or NW-SE alignment.
+Devonian aged microdiorite dykes are found in places and some of these are themselves cut by Palaeocene age camptonite and monchiquite dykes ascribed to the "Iona-Ross of Mull dyke swarm".
 More recent sedimentary deposits of Quaternary age include both present day beach deposits and raised marine deposits around Iona as well as some restricted areas of blown sand.